anumsagheer01/Retail-Fulfillment-Network-Simulation/README.md

 The AI agent uses the Anthropic API to read a plain-English request, call the sourcing tool, keep track of the conversation across turns, and record a trace of what it did.
 FastAPI exposes all of it over the web with proper endpoints.
 It also has an offline mode that needs no API key, so the tests run anywhere.

 ### Part 8: Evaluating the matcher (`eval_dataset.py`, `eval_matcher.py`)
-Covered in full detail in the next section.
+More deatils in the next section.

 ---

 ## How the matcher was evaluated, and what the numbers mean

-The matching layer is the part most likely to fail quietly, so it got a proper evaluation instead of a "looks fine to me."
+The matching layer is the part most likely to fail quietly, so it got a proper evaluation.

 **How the test set was built.**
 I hand-wrote 40 test queries, each labeled with the product it should map to and whether the matcher should confidently match it, ask a clarifying question, or refuse it.
 The queries were written to be hard on purpose.
 There is no point testing a matcher on the exact product names it already knows, because that only proves it can copy its own catalog.
 So the set is full of the messy things a real contractor types: